McKenzieJDan/McKenzieJDan/README.md

 # Hey, I'm Dan 👋

-A Senior Product Engineer based in London, currently working at [Risk Ledger](https://riskledger.com).
+A Product Manager based in London, currently working at [Risk Ledger](https://riskledger.com).

 You can find me elsewhere on the web 🌍: